ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-09-aws-sysops-networking.md

 * VPC with VPN - On-premise access to resources in VPC

 ### DB Subnet
-A DB subnet is used for a multi-AZ RDS setup.
-The high level steps to create a DB subnet are as follows"
+A DB subnet defines the regions for a multi-AZ RDS setup.
+The high level steps to create a DB subnet are as follows:

 1. Create 2 new subnets in a VPC